Inferring interpretable dynamical generators of local quantum observables from projective measurements through machine learning

 \textbf{Conclusions.---} We have presented a simple ML algorithm able to learn a physically consistent and interpretable dynamical generator starting from (synthetic) experimental data.
 We have shown that it can yield faithful results for both weak and strong interactions.
 A wider range of systems could be included by relaxing the assumed Markovianity of the learned generator, namely by allowing it to be time-dependent $\mathcal{L}(t)$.
 Some approaches already exist (see, e.g., Refs.~\cite{banchi2018modelling,cerrillo2014}), but they require an enormous amount of data and lack physical interpretability.

-Our ML method is interpretable, hence it can be used to ``read out" the underlying dynamical processes (see Supplemental Material \cite{SM}).
+In this work, we restricted the study to 1D systems with NN interactions.
+However, our ML method yields physically consistent generators regardless of the dimensionality and the range of the interactions, to which the model is completely agnostic.
+Moreover, it is interpretable, hence it can be used to ``read out" the underlying dynamical processes (see Supplemental Material \cite{SM}).
 In fact, the learned matrix $\mathbf{L}$ gives direct access to the parameters $\theta^H_i,\theta^X_{ij},\theta^Y_{ij}$, which represent the Hamiltonian and the jump operators of the subsystem S. In the future, it would be interesting to understand whether feeding the ML algorithm with a sampling of the full coherence vector is necessary or whether a \textit{bona fide} dynamics can still be learned when leaving out information about certain observables. \\

 \textbf{Acknowledgments.---} We acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy—EXC-Number 2064/1-Project Number 390727645, under Project No. 449905436 and through the Research Unit FOR 5413/1, Grant No. 465199066.
 This project has also received funding from the European Union’s Horizon Europe research and innovation program under Grant Agreement No. 101046968 (BRISQ).
 FC~is indebted to the Baden-W\"urttemberg Stiftung for the financial support of this research project by the Eliteprogramme for Postdocs.